 7. Post-click page isn’t mobile optimized

-If you find your Instagram ads not showing or performing well, there are typically two common explanations related to the post-click experience:
+If you find your Instagram ads not showing or performing well, there are typically two common explanations related to the post-click landing page:

 How to appeal a disapproved Instagram ad